 In his time as head coach, Mount Union had 18 Academic All-Americans, three national finalists for the Campbell Trophy otherwise known as the Academic Heisman.
 In 2008 quarterback Greg Micheli was named Academic All-American of the Year and a recipient of the NCAA Top VIII Award given to the top student-athletes in the nation, in 2009 punter Jay Carpenter became NCAA Division III football's first winner of the NCAA Elite 89 Award given for academic excellence in championship competition and in 2012 safety Nick Driskill was the NCAA Division III football Academic All-American of the Year.

-He and his wife, Linda, have three grown children, Vince, Faith and Jan and five grandchildren.
+He and his wife, Linda, have three grown children, Vince, Faith and Jan and six grandchildren.
 They reside in Alliance.

 Larry Kehres as Head Football Coach at Mount Union